kishanmurthy/scene-recognition/README.md

 ## Evaluation on the Test dataset

-The trained Vision Transformer Model was evaluated on the Places365 test dataset and obtained the following results:
+The [Trained Vision Transformer Model]() was evaluated on the Places365 test dataset and obtained the following results:

 | Metric | Value |
 |--------|-------|